AdritRao/Usage-of-database-to-coordinate-software-between-multiple-platforms/README.md

 ![ScreenShot](https://i.ibb.co/4Z94cnm/Screen-Shot-2020-10-17-at-3-13-36-PM.png)

 <b>C++</b> is also being included.
 Hardware can also be used as a "receiver".
-This is an example of micro-python code that reads the data from the database and can come to a conclusion of whether or not the button in the app is tapped.
+This is an example of C++ code that reads the data from the database and can come to a conclusion of whether or not the button in the app is tapped.